NelsonHeinzelmann/Projects/README.md

 Although I have not yet had the opportunity to work extensively on projects based on the scikit-learn (sklearn) library, I am familiar with its functionalities and confident in my ability to leverage it for various machine learning tasks.

 Looking ahead, I am committed to expanding my proficiency in TensorFlow by actively seeking out projects that involve its application.
-Additionally, I am interested in exploring Pybind to further enhance my understanding of its usage and integration with Python.
+Additionally, I was to continue refining my skills in Asset & Risk Management.

 # Get in Touch
 Feel free to explore the projects I have undertaken in this repository.
 If you have any questions, need further information, please don't hesitate to reach out to me via : nelson.heinzelmann@unil.ch